hkarakose/gs-maven-android/README.md

 5. Click the **Install packages...** button to complete the download and installation.

-	> Note: you may want to simply install all the available updates, but be aware it will take longer, as each SDK level is a sizable download.
+	> **Note**: you may want to simply install all the available updates, but be aware it will take longer, as each SDK level is a sizable download.